leadManagement

 Internal resources for deeper execution

-If you want to expand this system, read The first 90 days of a new performance agency, Agency reporting that keeps clients, and Google vs Meta budget allocation for local clients.
+If you want to expand this system, read Agency CRM Workflows: The Practical Blueprint, Client Reporting and Portals for Performance Agencies, The first 90 days of a new performance agency, and Agency reporting that keeps clients.

 If your next step is commercial implementation, use White Label CRM Agency: The operating system that retains clients as your decision framework for packaging, positioning, and retention-proof delivery.